Rok celebrates his 150th country on a sunny beach in the Bahamas

 West Bay Street area west of Nassau downtown is well-known for restaurants that offer fresh traditional Bahamian dishes.
 Doing research before the trip, I encountered excellent reviews of several restaurants, so I decided to plan a late lunch in one of them.

-I ordered some of delicacies and scarce non-meat options on the menu: famous conch fritters, fried fish and chips.
-According to my opinion, the unappealing and greasy food would likely be regarded as inedible in any setting apart from the Bahamas or the USA.
+I ordered a few of the local dishes and the few non-meat options on the menu: the famous conch fritters and fried fish with chips.
+In my opinion, the greasy and unappealing food would probably be considered inedible anywhere other than the Bahamas or the USA.

 I was unable to find any markets that would provide locally grown fruits or vegetables.
 Nearly all food is imported, predominantly from the USA.
 Shopping is rather inconvenient, knowing that most items are priced up to two times higher than usual, which is already regarded as costly.

 An easy and inexpensive access from Florida, combined with all-year round good weather, Americanized culture, habits and values, made the Bahamas one of the most popular destinations in the region.
-Nevertheless, when analyzing the structure of millions of visitors every year, it is obvious that the Bahamas are a very challenging destination for backpackers with limited budget and expectation to deeply explore the country.
+Nevertheless, analyzing the millions of visitors each year reveals that the Bahamas are a challenging destination for backpackers with limited budgets.

 The combination of inflated prices, restricted access to the public beaches, relatively unfriendly locals and nonvisible cultural heritage, are the main reasons I rank the Bahamas among the least appealing travel destinations in the Americas.
 Four days were more than enough to explore the New Providence Island and move on to far more vibrant and exciting Jamaica, the final country I had yet to visit on the American continent.